Ukraine PM offers more powers for regions to end eastern standoff

 He was quoted as saying Moscow would not extradite Yanukovich to Ukraine where he faces charges of "mass murder" over the killings of more than 100 people in Kiev by police during the unrest.

-Reflecting tension over reports of a Russian build-up of military force near the border, Ukraine's interim defence minister said it was suspending demobilisation of army conscripts.
+Reflecting tension over reports of a Russian build-up of military force near the border, Ukraine's interim defense minister said it was suspending demobilization of army conscripts.

-"The soldiers will go home when the situation has normalised," the minister, Mykhailo Koval, said.
+"The soldiers will go home when the situation has normalized," the minister, Mykhailo Koval, said.

-NATO on Thursday presented satellite photographs showing Russian deployments of 40,000 troops near the Ukrainian frontier along with tanks, armoured vehicles, artillery and aircraft ready for action.
+NATO on Thursday presented satellite photographs showing Russian deployments of 40,000 troops near the Ukrainian frontier along with tanks, armored vehicles, artillery and aircraft ready for action.

 Koval told journalists that Ukraine had a good idea of where Russian forces were located.